• Home

 Empowering Change in HealthcareEmpowering Change in HealthcareEmpowering Change in Healthcare

-While pharmaceutical innovation has led to remarkable advancements in treating diseases, the development of outright cures often takes a backseat.
-This isn't due to a lack of scientific potential, but rather a consequence of the current economic incentives that govern the industry.
-Understanding this dynamic is crucial to recognizing the urgent need for the change that Cures Not Treatments advocates for.
+While pharmaceutical innovation has delivered many remarkable advancements in treating diseases, the development of outright cures too often takes a backseat.
+This isn't due to a lack of scientific potential or the dedication of researchers.
+Instead, it's a direct consequence of the existing economic incentives that largely govern the industry.
+Understanding this fundamental dynamic is crucial to recognizing the urgent need for the change that Cures Not Treatments advocates for.

 A Better Path